-• All E-MTAs must use DOCSIS® (1.1 or later)-compliant cable modems and implement BPI+ [9].
-Any references to DOCSIS, including specific references to DOCSIS versions 1.1 or 2.0, are understood to refer to DOCSIS version 1.1 or later.
+• All E-MTAs must use DOCSIS 1.1-compliant cable modems and must implement BPI+ [9].

-1.3 Specification Language
+1.3 Requirements and Conventions

 Throughout this document, the words that are used to define the significance of particular requirements are capitalized.
 These words are: